Fair Mary of Wallington

-Fair Mary of Wallington or Fair Lady of Wallington is Child ballad 91 and number 59 in the Roud Folk Song Index.
-Child lists at least seven variants of the ballad.
+Fair Mary of Wallington or Fair Lady of Wallington (Roud 59, Child 91) is a traditional English-language folk ballad.
+Francis James Child lists at least seven variants of the ballad.
 The first variant is titled "Fair Mary of Wallington", while another variant (variant C) is titled "The Bonny Early of Livingston".

 Synopsis

 Two sisters had once been two of seven, but all their sisters had died in childbirth.
 The older vows never to marry, but is married off to a knight who lives in Wallington Hall.
 She becomes pregnant and sends for her mother when she is in childbed.
 She dies; in most variants, the baby has to be saved by cutting open her side.
 In many variants, the youngest sister vows never to marry, but her father insists that he will marry her off.

 Traditional Versions

 The only version recorded from a source singer was James Madison Carpenter's recording of Bell Duncan (1849-1934) of Forgue, Aberdeenshire, Scotland; the original recording is available on the Vaughan Williams Memorial Library website.